Boomer TV Trivia: The Dick Van Dyke Show

-Upon graduating from UCLA in 1976 he worked in business and been involved in various entertainment vehicles in different roles.
+Upon graduating from UCLA in 1976 Larry Mathews worked in business and was involved in various entertainment vehicles in different roles.
 Little “Ritchie” is a baby boomer himself and is now 60 years old, almost a senior citizen.
-Left, the “Petries” on the original Dick Van Dyke Show in the 1960’s, and in 2003 (Photo: tvseriesfinale.com)
+Left, Mary Tyler Moore, Dick Van Dyke, and Larry Mathews as the Petrie family on The Dick Van Dyke Show in 1963.

 A1.
 Carl Reiner won 4 Emmy Awards for his writing for The Dick Van Dyke Show, in seasons 1 through 4.